xyphro/UsbGpib/README.md

 GREEN LED on: The USB-GPIB adapter is connected to a powered-up measurement device.
 GREEN LED pulsing: Active GPIB communication with the measurement device.

+### Intermittent flashing of Green LED
 The pulsing green LED indicates activity, not quantity of messages.
+The green LED is controlled from a running timer interupt.
+As part of the timer interrupt service routine, a test is done to see if communications are active at that moment.
+If so, then the LED is toggled on/off.
+This method requires minimal processor time but messages transferred between the timer checks will not toggle the green LED.
+Not every message is expected to toggle the green LED.
+This is not a bug, the firware is written that way to minimise processor loading.

 The green and red LEDs are never on at the same time.

 # Setting Parameters